neon-bindings/website/docs/example-projects.md

 ---
 id: example-projects
-title: Example Projects
+title: Who's Using Neon
-sidebar_label: Example Projects
+sidebar_label: Who's Using Neon
 ---

 Here is a list of projects using Neon